Saturday Night (musical): Productions

-The Stephen Sondheim Society supported the first ever fully staged performance of the musical at the University of Birmingham, having been given permission to stage the show by Sondheim himself.
+The Stephen Sondheim Society supported the first fully staged performance of the musical at the University of Birmingham, having been given permission to stage the show by Sondheim himself.
 The production was overseen by Professor Stephen Banfield who, also with permission from Sondheim, orchestrated the show for full band from the existing piano scores.
-Unfortunately, Sondheim was unable to attend but sent his best wishes to all involved.
-It was then repeated, in a concert version, the following year at the Bridewell Theatre, London, with Sondheim in attendance.
-During the post-show Q & A session, one of the members of The Stephen Sondheim Society asked Mr. Sondheim if he would now allow the show to be performed publicly.
-He agreed to think about it having previously always said 'no!' and Carol Metcalfe, Artistic Director of The Bridewell Theatre, immediately volunteered to stage it.
+Sondheim was unable to attend, but sent his best wishes to all involved.
+This production was then repeated, in a concert version, the following year at the Bridewell Theatre, London, with Sondheim in attendance.
+During the post-show Q&A session, a member of The Stephen Sondheim Society asked Mr. Sondheim if he would now allow the show to be performed publicly.
+He agreed to think about it, after having previously always said 'no!', and Carol Metcalfe, Artistic Director of The Bridewell Theatre, immediately volunteered to stage it.
 Directed by Carol Metcalfe and Clive Paget, Saturday Night opened at the Bridewell Theatre on December 17, 1997 and closed on January 24, 1998 after 38 performances.
 The leading role of Gene Gorman was played by Sam Newman.
 A cast recording was made, distributed by First Night (UK) and RCA Victor (US).

 Following that production, the show had its US premiere with the Pegasus Players in Chicago.
 It opened at the O'Rourke Center for the Performing Arts, Truman College, Chicago, on May 19, 1999 and closed on July 18, 1999.
 Gary Griffin directed, with choreography by Marc Robin.
 Sondheim wrote two new song/scenes, "Delighted, I'm Sure" and "Montana Chem".
 The original book was edited by Sondheim, and there were new orchestrations by Jonathan Tunick.
 The copyright date for "Delighted, I'm Sure" is 1954 by Sondheim.
 The other songs have copyright dates from 1973 (Tribute show) to 1999 (Chicago production) and are all by music publishers.